Struct rope::Rope

 fn prepend(&mut self, rope: Rope)

-to the beginning of the Rope
+Prepends rope to the beginning of the Rope.

 fn prepend_string(&mut self, string: String)

-to the beginning of the Rope
+Prepends string to the beginning of the Rope.

 Example